-- The Trustees may hold as many meetings each Year as they deem appropriate, so long as the minimum number of such meetings each Year is three. - 6.2 A quorum at a meeting of the Trustees shall be fixed by the Trustees from time to time, but unless so fixed, shall be the greater of one-third of the total number of current Trustees or five. - 6.3 Any Trustee may call a meeting of the Trustees by giving reasonable notice of the meeting to the Trustees or by authorising the Executive Director of the Charity (if there is one) to give such notice. - 6.4 A meeting of the Trustees may be held either in person, or by suitable electronic means agreed by the Trustees, in which all participants may communicate with all the other participants. - The Chair, or (if the Chair is unable or unwilling to do so) some other Trustee chosen by the Trustees present, presides at each meeting. - 6.6 Every issue may be determined by a simple majority of the votes cast at a meeting, but a Written resolution circulated in hard copy or by electronic means to all the Trustees who would have been eligible to vote on the matter at a meeting of the Trustees and approved by a simple majority of them is as valid as a resolution passed at a meeting and for this purpose: - 6.6.1 the number of Trustees who approve the resolution must be at least as many as would be required to form a quorum at a meeting of the Trustees; and - the resolution may be contained in more than one document and will be treated as passed on the date of the last signature. - 6.7 Except for the chair of the meeting, who in the case of an equality of votes has a second or casting vote, every Trustee has one vote on each issue. - A Trustee must avoid a situation in which he has an interest or duty that conflicts or possibly may conflict with the interests of the Charity.
-This duty is not infringed if: - 6.8.1 the situation cannot reasonably be regarded as likely to give rise to a conflict of interest; - the situation is authorised by the Trustees in accordance with Article Error!Reference source not found.; or
+- 6.1 The Trustees may hold as many meetings each Year as they deem appropriate, so long as the minimum number of such meetings each Year is three. - 6.2 A quorum at a meeting of the Trustees shall be fixed by the Trustees from time to time, but unless so fixed, shall be the greater of one-third of the total number of current Trustees, or five. - 6.3 Any Trustee may call a meeting of the Trustees by giving reasonable notice of the meeting to the Trustees or by authorising the Honorary Secretary to give such notice. - 6.4 A meeting of the Trustees may be held either in person, or by suitable electronic means agreed by the Trustees, in which all participants may communicate with all the other participants. - The Chair, or (if the Chair is unable or unwilling to do so) some other Trustee chosen by the Trustees present, presides at each meeting. - 6.6 Every issue may be determined by a simple majority of the votes cast at a meeting, but a Written resolution circulated in hard copy or by electronic means to all the Trustees who would have been eligible to vote on the matter at a meeting of the Trustees and approved by a simple majority of them is as valid as a resolution passed at a meeting and for this purpose: - 6.6.1 the number of Trustees who approve the resolution must be at least as many as would be required to form a quorum at a meeting of the Trustees; and - the resolution may be contained in more than one document and will be treated as passed on the date of the last signature. - 6.7 Except for the chair of the meeting, who in the case of an equality of votes has a second or casting vote, every Trustee has one vote on each issue. - 6.8 A Trustee must avoid a situation in which he has an interest or duty that conflicts or possibly may conflict with the interests of the Charity.
+This duty is not infringed if: - 6.8.1 the situation cannot reasonably be regarded as likely to give rise to a conflict of interest; or - the situation relates to the purchase of trustee indemnity insurance in accordance with Article 4.23. - 6.9 Whenever a Trustee has an interest in a matter to be discussed at a meeting of the Trustees, or a meeting of a committee, the Conflicted Trustee concerned must: - 6.9.1 declare the nature and extent of their interest before discussion begins on the matter;